i-am-harveyt/BasicDSinCpp/README.md

 Implement XOR Linked List, I like this Data Structure persoanlly, 'cause I think this is a great use of XOR.

+## Algorithm

+<a name="ss"></a>
+## Selection Sort

+The basic sorting algorithm, which (might be) the most intuitive one.

+The basic thought is that, in my humble opinion, find the smallest element in the sub-array and place in the front.